Spring Feel. Bright & Warm…

 Monday:

-Clouds, some sun.
-Scattered showers.
-Highs in the mid to upper 50s.
+Clouds and sun.
+Scattered showers possible.
+Highs in the lower 50s.

 Tuesday: